William Hugh Kling: Career

 The Greenspring Company, of which Kling was president until 2011, is the parent company for Greenspring Media Group, a diversified regional and national magazine publishing and event management company.
 In 1998, Greenspring sold another subsidiary, Rivertown Trading Company, to the Target Corporation for $134 million.
 Greenspring was sold in 2013.

 Kling's tactics have come under fire as being aggressive.
 MPR, for example, bought rival classical-programming public radio station WCAL in Northfield, Minnesota when its owner, St. Olaf College, offered it for sale in 2004, eliminating a competitor for donor funds and switching the station's format to a widely successful alternative rock format hailed by younger Minnesotans.

 On September 10, 2010, Kling announced that he was retiring as president of APMG and MPR as of June 2011.
 He said he intended to encourage a national fundraising effort to improve public media reporting strength and newsgathering capability in his role as President Emeritus of American Public Media.

+Twin Cities MAgazine gave him their Hall of Fame Award of Distinction as Twin Citian of the Year in 1986.
+He was inducted into the PAvic Museum's Minnesota Broadcast Hall of Fame.
 Both the Minneapolis StarTribune and The St. Paul Pioneer Press listed Kling as one of 100 most significant Minnesotans of the Century in 2000.